2care2teach4kids

 Most early care and education programs must follow state, county, and city regulations, regardless of the facility type, with each program type having its own set of rules (Minnesota Department of Human Services, 2025).

-Some states, like Washington, have been developing specific licensing rules for their early childhood outdoor and nature-based programs (NAAEE, 2022).
-However, many states do not have special regulations, requiring outdoor and nature-based program leaders to create policies, procedures, and expectations to address the uniqueness of their programs (NAAEE, 2022).
+Some states, like Washington, have been developing specific licensing rules for their early childhood outdoor and nature-based programs (NAAEE, 2023).
+However, many states lack specific regulations, requiring outdoor and nature-based program leaders to develop policies, procedures, and expectations to address the unique nature of their programs (NAAEE, 2023).

-Research indicates that program leaders, educators, and parents work together to create policies to address safety for utilizing outdoor spaces more frequently and when going beyond the program facility (NAAEE, 2019).
+Program leaders, educators, and parents can work together to create policies to ensure safety when using outdoor spaces more frequently and when going beyond the program facility (NAAEE, 2019).

 Safety & Risk